-When choosing whether you want a mobile version of your website, or develop a mobile app for your company or both, one must know the difference between the two and how they benefit your business.
 Both mobile websites and mobile apps let customers find and access your business from the devices they use the most, but a mobile website and mobile app are not the same thing.
-To help you decide, here are the differences between the two and how they can benefit your business.
+To help you decide, here are the benefits and distinctions that Echo has found through its experience in premier mobile development.

 What is a mobile website?